Sis (talk show)

-SiS, formerly SiS: Janice & Gelli is a Philippine television talk show broadcast by GMA Network.
+Sis, formerly Sis: Janice & Gelli is a Philippine television talk show broadcast by GMA Network.
 Originally hosted by Gelli de Belen and Janice de Belen, it premiered on August 27, 2001.
 The show is the longest running morning talk show in Philippine television.
 The show concluded on January 1, 2010 with a total of 2,250 episodes.
 Gelli de Belen, Janice de Belen and Carmina Villarroel served as the final hosts.

-It was replaced by Kapuso Movie Festival in its timeslot.
+The show is streaming online on YouTube.